reginasar/stripe82_cutouts_and_mocks/README.md

 ```

-- "?" in psf_file will be replaced with the band name (u,g,r,i or z).
-The number in "[]" indicates the extensionwhere the PSF is, if Primary then remove "[]".
+- "?" in psf_file will be replaced with the band name (u,g,r,i or z) in the code -keep the "?"-.
+- The number in "[]" indicates the fits extension where the PSF is, if Primary then remove "[]".